-The Sub-Fund promotes environmental and social characteristics and will contain a minimum of 51% of sustainable investments with an environmental objective in economic activities that are not considered environmentally sustainable under the EU taxonomy ("#1A Sustainable" below).
+In addition, the Sub-Fund will contain a minimum proportion of 51% of sustainable investments with an environmental objective in economic activities that are not considered environmentally sustainable under the EU taxonomy ("#1A Sustainable" below).
+The remainder of the Sub-Fund's practices include sound management structures, employee relations, remuneration of staff and tax compliance.